skjolber/gradle-cache-cleaner/README.md

+Note: This repository is not relevant for the latest (>= 8) versions of Gradle - these have improved cache control settings.

 # gradle-cache-cleaner
 Reads the Gradle journal in `~/.gradle/caches/journal-1` to determine which files have not been used recently, and deletes them.